jamiejones2766/session/block-document.md

 - 79–81 kg (bioimpedance, morning).
 Lean: ~14% BF, stable 2yrs.
 Fuel the build; no cut before October.
 - Max HR 195 (Garmin, measured) · LTHR 174 (run — matches Garmin) · RHR 43–49, 60-day mean 46.1 (Garmin device profile was carrying 51 — corrected 25 Jul) · HRV 60-day baseline 59.6 ms
-- **Threshold pace 5:44/km** — corrected 19 Jul.
-The old 5:22/km was wrong and prescribed sessions too fast.
-Recheck after 2 more threshold sessions.
+- **Threshold pace 5:44/km — UNDER REVIEW, likely too slow (flagged 25 Jul).** Compromised 1 km race splits average **5:09/km at Birmingham, 5:29/km at Cardiff** — threshold should not be slower than compromised race pace.
+Some gap is expected at CTL 22 in comeback wk 4; 35 s/km the wrong way is not.
+  - **Suspected cause: a self-confirming loop.** Threshold set slow → only easy + threshold gets run → Stryd Auto CP has no fast efforts in the power-duration curve → CP returns low → corroborates the slow threshold.
+Neither number is a measurement; both are inferences from a training distribution JJ chose.
+  - Corroborating: 24 Jul easy run averaged 227 W vs CP 237 = **96% of CP at RPE 2, HR 145.** Easy running should sit 70–80% of CP.
+Also 3.00 W/kg is low for someone running 5:09/km inside a race.
+  - **Resolution: Mon 27 Jul run to HR not pace** (reps finish 165–172, cap 175) and log the resulting pace.
+If ≤5:25, formal **3 × 2 km test** (3 min recoveries; final rep within 3% of first = sustainable pace) in w/c 3 Aug.
-- **Stryd CP: 237 W** (3.00 W/kg, Training Level 2) — Stryd app Auto CP, last updated 20 Jul.
+- **Stryd CP: 237 W** (3.00 W/kg, Training Level 2) — Stryd app Auto CP, last updated 20 Jul. **Likely understated for the same reason as threshold pace — see above.** Auto CP is only as good as the hardest efforts in the recent power-duration curve, and there have been none.
 This is Stryd's rolling calc, not a single-session test.
 The old "285 W set / held 305–312 W" figures were on a wrong power scale — do not use them.
 - **Cycling FTP: 210 W provisional** (Wattbike 20-min test when convenient; low priority). *This is the genuine figure — see §11 for why it matters.*
 - Devices: Forerunner 265 + Stryd (power via Strava, free tier is full-fidelity) · MZ-Switch (pair ANT+ to watch) · Wattbike · bioimpedance scale
 - **Data authority: Garmin Connect > Strava > athletedata** when values conflict.
 Nuance: Garmin FIT webhooks are unreliable for *file delivery*, so Strava often has the file first — but Garmin remains authoritative for *values*.
 Don't read "Strava has the file" as "Strava is right."